meta-llama/llama-stack-apps/examples/DocQA/README.md

 2. Run `pip install -r build_app_env.txt` to install required pypi packages.
 3. Run `python MacQA.py` make sure everything works.
 4. UPX is a executable packer to reduce the size of our App, we need to download UPX zip corresponding to your machine platform from [UPX website](https://github.com/upx/upx/releases/) to this folder and unzip it.
-5. Compile MacQA.py with correct upx path, eg. `pyinstaller --upx-dir ./upx-4.2.4-arm64_linux MacQA.spec`, the one-clickable app should be in `./dist/MacQA.app` (This step may take ~10 mins).
+5. We will use Pyinstaller to build the app from `MacQA.py` file.
+Please use it with correct upx path, eg. `pyinstaller --upx-dir ./upx-4.2.4-arm64_linux MacQA.spec`, the one-clickable app should be in `./dist/MacQA.app` (This step may take ~10 mins).
-6. Optionally, you can move the MacQA.app to Application folder to have it locally installed.
+6. Optionally, you can move the MacQA.app to Application folder now to have it locally installed.
 7. Alternatively, if you want to create a .dmg file for easier distribution.
 You can follow those steps:

  - Copy ./dist/MacQA.app to a new folder.